c4a-ri/dialbb/README.md

 ### Snips-STN Applications

 This is a sample application using the following built-in blocks.
-The English version is available in `sample_apps/network_en/` and Japanese version is available in `sample_apps/network_ja/`.
+The English version is available in `sample_apps/network_en/` and the Japanese version is available in `sample_apps/network_ja/`.

 - English Application

   - Simple Canonicalizer Block
-  - Whitespace Tokenizer Block
-  - Snips Understander Block (language understanding based on [Snips NLU](https://snips-nlu.readthedocs.io/en/latest/))
+  - LR-CRF  Understander Block (language understanding based on Logistic Regression and Conditional Random Fileds)
   - STN Manager Block (state transition network-based dialogue manager)
 - Japanese Application

   - Japanese Canonicalizer Block
-  - Sudachi Tokenizer  Block (Japanese tokenizer using [Sudachi](https://github.com/WorksApplications/SudachiPy))
   - Snips Understander  Block
   - STN Manager  Block